- Published on

 Why Daana Exists

-We built Daana because I kept seeing the same problems repeated across dozens of organizations.
+We built Daana because the same problems keep repeating everywhere.
 Teams suffering from brittle pipelines.
 Architectural knowledge concentrated in a few senior people.
-Junior engineers never exposed to modeling principles.
-The same transformation patterns rebuilt poorly everywhere.
+The same transformation patterns rebuilt poorly in every organization.

 Daana is declarative data modeling for modern platforms.
 You declare your business entities in YAML - what they are, how they relate, what they mean semantically.
 The system generates transformation pipelines following proven architectural patterns.
 It works on BigQuery, Snowflake, and other cloud platforms.